cloudvista/cloud-studio/README.md

 ## Introduction

-Welcome to an early Preview release of Cloud Studio, a code editor for M routines and globals in Iris.
+Welcome to an early Preview release of Cloud Studio, a pure web-based code editor for M routines and globals.
+It is based on the same editor and rendering and web engine as VS Code Server but with no dependencies and self-contained.
 Documentation will follow an Alpha release.
 The project is currently "work in progress" and is at the early stages of development and testing.
 Plan is for integration with all ISO/ANSI compliant M implementations.
 Open source and free to use and modify with no restriction.
 Author:  Sean Connelly

 [Video Demonstration](https://www.youtube.com/watch?v=Am6QAvrPPPg)